tarantool/sharded-queue/README.md

 ## Running application

-The script that starts and configures the cluster is located in `example` Run it.
+The script that starts and configures the cartridge is located in `example` Run it.
 ```
 ./example/configurate.sh